sungkim3/lab-01-node-ecosystem/README.md

 * The `greet` function should return the input name, concatenated with "hello ": eg. ("hello susan")
 * The `greet` function should return `null` if the input is not a string

+Greet is a function that takes one argument (expecting a string) and returns a concatenated 'hello ' with the string e.g. greet('Sung') returns 'hello Sung'.
+If the argument is a non string value, the greet function will return null

 #### Arithmetic Module
 Create a NodeJS module in the lib/ directory named `arithmetic.js` that exports an object.
 This module should have `add` and `sub` methods that implament addition and subtraction.
 * The `add` method should have an arity of two (define two paramiters)